urbanityllc/axthe/docs/setup.md

-# An eXpress.js and Templating HElper (AXTHE)
+# AXTHE setup
-AXTHE tech stack is An optinonated HElper for eXpress.js Templating.
+<i>AXTHE tech stack is An opinionated HElper for eXpress.js Templating</i>

 ## AXTHE
 AXTHE aims to be the most productive way to build Webapps, including CMS Webapps.
 Specifcialy it aims to be better than the old productivity leader: LAMP.